Support for undergraduate students

 Read more about the Library Study Space Booking service, an emergency service for students without the conditions for silent study at home.

 Study space at the Webster Library / Students may book a study space in advance online.
 Seating is limited at this time to 125 at Webster Library and 50 at Vanier Library.
-Face coverings are mandatory everywhere in the Library, even while seated.
+Surgical masks are mandatory everywhere in the Library, even while seated.

 Library Research Skills Tutorial